oldmanriver2235/Java-io-Concurrency/README.md

 When the server is started, it waits for an incoming client socket connection via `server.accept()`.
 Once the server recieves a connection, it creates a `BufferedReader` and `StringReader` that it then uses to unmarshall the 'stringified' XML request.
 Once it has the `QuoteRequest` object, it makes a call to a provided `StockApi.java` method.
 This class contains a static method that will fetch a `Set` of `Quote` objects from an [open-source stock market API](https://iextrading.com/developer/docs/) using a [3rd party Java wrapper library](https://github.com/WojciechZankowski/iextrading4j) that wraps this API in easy-to-use Java classes and methods.
 Once the server gets the set of quotes, it then uses the provided `StockUtils` class to format the quotes to a string which it then sends back to the client via a BufferedWriter connected to the client socket.

+The server and client both close after a single request is made.

 ---

 # Assignment Requirements